JS3 block viewer

 const certificate = document.createElement("data");

-duration.textContent = `Certificate: ${film.certificate}`;
+certificate.textContent = `Certificate: ${film.certificate}`;

 card.append(certificate);